 The key financial aid application form is the Free Application for Federal Student Aid (FAFSA).
 The form is available online at www.fafsa.ed.gov/.
-A copy of the printed application can be obtained from the NEIU Office of Financial Aid or from high school counselors.
+A copy of the printed application can be obtained from the NEIU Financial Aid Office or from high school counselors and libraries.